madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 This way I can totally avoid any legal issues, wich I already think is not a problem but to be completly safe and clean.
 Once I finish the first version of this translation this will likely be the only file in the repo.

+References.docx
+-
+MS Word document used to check for mispelling also to keep track of the progress.

 Programs used:
 -
 - HxD for editing all the binary files.